pachyderm/pachyderm/examples/joins/README.md

 ```
 ![list_datum_outer_inner](./img/pachctl_list_datum_inner.png)

-Note that no purchase was made at the STODEID4, therefore **no datum was created**.
+Note that no purchase was made at the STODEID4; therefore **no datum was created**.
 See diagram below.
 This is a characteristic of an `inner join`.
 We only see the stores in which purchases were made.

 ![inner_join_list_datum](./img/inner_join_list_datum.png)

-***Step 3*** - Let's have a look at our output repo, now that our code has aggregated those datums per zipcode:
+***Step 3*** - Check the output repository of the pipeline, now that our code has aggregated those datums per zip code:

-Check the output repository of your pipeline.
 ```shell
 $ pachctl list file inner_join@master
 ```